 98% of all saltwater aquarium animals are wild caught.

-year, millions of reef animals are collected on Hawaii's coral reefs
+Upwards of a million or more reef animals are captured annually on Hawaii's coral reefs

-and shipped to the mainland U.S., Europe and Asia for use in
+and shipped to the mainland U.S., Europe and Asia for sale in

-the aquarium hobby.
+the saltwater aquarium hobby.
 Mortality rates are astronomical.
-Between capture and retail, up to 40 percent of Hawaii's Yellow Tangs will die before reaching the hobbyist.
+From the point of capture, up to 40 percent of Hawaii's Yellow Tangs will die before reaching the hobbyist.

 January 2010: Over 600 fish, captured for the aquarium trade, found dead in a Big Island harbor dumpster.